 When candida is kept in balance with the rest of your gut flora, it's fine.
 You need some.
 It's when your body's resistance is low that candida can come in and wreak havoc on your body.
 What does it take to create that war?
 It's simple things like stress, hormonal changes, a bad diet.

 At this point, I'm going to point to a resource called 9 Common Symptoms Candida Can Cause Women and What to Do About Them by Paula Miller, which outlines very specific ways to discover if your issue is related to candida, and how to fix it.
 The above information comes from that book, and it's just the tip of the iceberg.
 The 61 page eBook goes into great detail with causes and solutions.
-Find it as one of the many resources in the 2020 Women's Wellness Super Bundle.
+Find it here: https://wholeintentions.com/product/9-common-symptoms/

-A few more resources in the bundle that cover candida reveal this:
+A few more resources that cover candida reveal this:

 Your microbiome (your digestive "mini-ecosystem") can attack hair growth, so look into candida as a possible cause.
 Hair Loss: It's Reversible without Drugs, Creams, Injections and Steroids by Jill Grunewald, HNC, FMCHC

 "If you are struggling with your weight and common gut issues, such as